Research Opportunities

 How can I secure a DIS research opportunity?

-Contact a faculty member – Browse Neuroscience faculty webpages to get an idea of the types of ongoing research opportunities available through the Program in Neuroscience.
-Make a list of 3 – 5 faculty who are conducting research that interests you.
-Reach out to individual faculty via email to express your interest in their research and ask whether they are accepting new DIS students and would be willing to meet with you to discuss the possibility of you joining their lab.
+Contact a faculty member – Browse neuroscience faculty webpages to get an idea of the types of ongoing research opportunities available through the Program in Neuroscience.
+Make a list of three to five faculty who are conducting research that interests you.
+Reach out to individual faculty via email to express your interest in their research and ask whether they are accepting new DIS students and would be willing to meet with you to discuss the possibility of joining their lab.
 You may attach a resume, particularly if you have some prior research experience.

 How do I enroll in a DIS research opportunity?

-DIS is variable credit, usually 1-3 credit hours per semester as determined at the beginning of the semester.
-Up to six (6) hours of letter-graded DIS (PSY 4910 or BSC 4900) may be used as elective credit for the Neuroscience degree.
-You may only use DIS as elective credit for either Biology OR Psychology, NOT both.
-If you wish to discuss how to decide which is best for your degree progress, please contact Neuroscience Advising.
-Following acceptance to the lab, your faculty advisor will give you a permission code to add the DIC course to your schedule.
+DIS is variable credit, usually one to three credit hours per semester as determined at the beginning of the semester.
+Up to six hours of letter-graded DIS (PSY 4910 or BSC 4900) may be used as elective credit for the neuroscience degree.
+You may only use DIS as elective credit for either biology OR psychology, not both.
+If you wish to discuss how to decide which is best for your degree progress, please contact neuroscience advising.
+Following acceptance to the lab, your faculty adviser will give you a permission code to add the DIC course to your schedule.